leospeidel/Colate/README.md

 ## Step 2: Run Colate

-- chr.txt: Chromosome names, one per line (can be any strings)

 You can either directly run Colate on vcfs or bams, or precompute an input file, which is beneficial when running Colate repeatedly on the same samples.

 ### Precompute Colate input files and then run Colate